 Your options are to apply to a local authority allocation scheme such as Bucks Home Choice, or you can mutually exchange with another tenant.
 There are other tenants out there who might be looking for a home in your location, or a different sized home, and you could help while benefiting yourself too.

 For tenants who are affected by the bedroom tax, or simply need fewer bedrooms, we can offer a cash incentive of £1,000 if you downsize by mutually exchanging with someone who has the right sized home for you and who also lives in a Red Kite home.
 There must be no rent arrears – if there are, the £1,000 incentive will be paid towards them so that the exchange can happen.
 This incentive scheme is open to any Red Kite tenant exchanging with another Red Kite tenant – whether you are affected by the bedroom tax or not; downsizing can help reduce rent payments and energy bills, along with many other benefits.

-If you have already swapped into your current home, then you need to have been living there for a minimum of 6 months before you can re-apply for another exchange.
+If you've already swapped into your current home, then you need to have been living there for a minimum of six months before you can re-apply for another exchange.

 Let us know if you want to mutually exchange – contact our Relationships Team on 01494 476100.
-One of our Relationship Advisors will talk you through the mutual exchange process using www.homeswapper.co.uk.
+One of our Relationship Advisers will talk you through the mutual exchange process using www.homeswapper.co.uk.

 If you would like to mutually exchange, please complete this form: Mutual Exchange Application Form.
 You and the person you want to exchange with must both complete a form each.

 Once you have completed your form, send it back to us at: firstname.lastname@example.org.